TeamGrey/ch.bfh.bti7081.s2017.grey/docs/cs1/task03/designthinking.md

 15.03.2017
 ## Scoping

-#### Get current state.
+#### In scope
-- define keyusergroup as health visitors (spitex) who visit altzheimers' patients at home
+- key user group as health visitors (spitex) who visit Alzheimer's patients at home
-- find out what processes and wokflows are in use
+- List information about the patient for the health visitor
-- define what needs are covered by the keyfeatures
+- List appointments for the health visitor
-- wich information about the patients specific condition does the health visitor need?
+- define key features

 #### How to measure success
 - less inquiries about patient specific information